oriser/Bolt/README.md

 * Per-order debts reminders
 * Send delivery progress emoji art, as well as a "get ready" message when the delivery is approaching
 * Monitor closed venues and receive updates once they are open
+* Send a monthly digest summarizing the past month's activity

 ## Installation
 To install, you need an endpoint running Bolt server and a Slack app.